Skip to content

 • categorical_features (Union[Iterable[int], Iterable[str], str, None], default: 'auto' ) –

-The names or indices for categorical features. auto for Polars or Pandas categorical data type.
+The names or indices for categorical features.
+Defaults to auto for Polars or Pandas categorical data types.

 predict